 Fast, effortless and 100% online.
 Learn more

-So, what is the pension lifetime allowance?
-It’s basically the maximum amount that you’re allowed to withdraw from your pension plans and schemes, tax-free.
+So, what was the pension lifetime allowance?
+It was basically the maximum amount that you were allowed to withdraw from your pension plans and schemes, tax-free.
 As the name suggests, it’s a lifetime, rather than annual or monthly, limit.
+From April 2024, the lifetime allowance was abolished.

 A defined benefit pension is a private pension that you’re paid after retirement by your employer, based on your salary and how long you worked there.

-If you do go over this limit, you’ll be liable to pay Income Tax on your pension withdrawals.
-You can work out how likely it is that you’ll be in this situation by working out the following:
+If you went over this limit, you’d be liable to pay Income Tax on your pension withdrawals.

 Sign up for important updates, deadline reminders and basic tax hacks sent straight to your inbox.